hughker/documentation/smart-collections/README.md

   </div>
   ```
 - Put the initial category code inside of `#findify_results_fallback` div.
 In the situation where our servers are down, this div will be rendered instead.

+# Replacing a subset your collections with Findify Smart Collections
 - Place this MJS API script before referencing JS link in the `<head>` section:

   ```js